Look at our shortlist and let us know which of the game-changing passenger vessels deserves to win

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Alex Smith/Wednesday, October 16, 2019/Categories: News, Building and refurbishment, Cruise news
+Author: Alex Smith/16 October 2019/Categories: News, Building and refurbishment, Cruise news

 Shipbuilder Fincantieri successfully launched the forward lower section of Holland America Line’s new ship, Ryndam, at its yard in Palermo, Italy on 3 October.